compas-dev/tpl-example/README.md

 # COMPAS Example template

-This project automates the set up of a new example for the COMPAS framework using an opinionated Cookiecutter template.
+Cookietcutter template for COMPAS examples.

 [Cookiecutter](https://cookiecutter.readthedocs.io/en/latest/readme.html#)
 is a command-line utility that lets you quickly bootstrap a new project from a template.